ait-aecid/AlertBERT/aitads_augmented/README.md

 This augmentation happens in the following way:
 In order to be able to recombine the exisitng alerts in the most flexible way while retaining all meaningful relations among them, each scenario of AIT-ADS is split into the subsequences corresponding to the different event labels (except for the case of the "dnsteal" event label, the procedure for which is detailed below), that is the full alert sequence is separated in sequences corresponding to the false alerts on the one hand and the alerts which are triggered by each step of the attack chain on the other hand.
-The different alert sequences for false positives and attacks can then be freely recombined through specification of a configuration file, to create new alert sequences which have the same underlying syntactic and semantic structure as the original AIT-ADS.
+The different alert sequences for false positives and attacks can then be freely recombined, through specification of a configuration file, to create new alert sequences which have the same underlying syntactic and semantic structure as the original AIT-ADS.
 The elementary unit of an AIT-ADS-A configuration is a day of alerts which can consist of the false alerts of several days in AIT-ADS and multiple attacks defined to take place at a certain time during this day.
 All the specified alerts of this day will then be assigned timestamps which make them appear to have happened throughout this day and the different sequences are merge-sorted by these timestamps into a single alert sequence representing this day in AIT-ADS-A.
 Similarly to AIT-ADS it is also possible in AIT-ADS-A to combine multiple such days into a continuous scenario, which is sensible e.g. if multiple days use noise or attacks from the same scenarios in AIT-ADS.